shirinyamani/Algorithms/sort/readme.md

 **Code is added to the `Sort.py` file**

 # Insertion Sort
-- Pretty similar to the selection sort, but the difference is in Selection sort we find n pick them **min** element, however in insertion sort, we pick the first element
+- Pretty similar to the selection sort, but the difference is in Selection sort we find n pick them **min** element, however in insertion sort, we pick the first element!
 **Code is added to the `Sort.py` file**

 # Merge Sort